cirosantilli/cirosantilli.github.io/contrib.md

     I have started the automated test suite of the project, and coded major features like the `Toc` outline and the header mappings.

-    I check it from time to time, and make patches when I really need something.
+    I check it from time to time, and make patches when I really need something, because I write in Markdown *a lot*.

     A good language needs a good editor.